ooni/probe-cli/docs/design/dd-006-probeservices.md

 Basically:

-1. the `engineresolver` package manages a composed DNS-over-HTTPS resolver that fallsback to the system resolver;
+1. the `engineresolver` package manages a composed DNS-over-HTTPS resolver that falls back to the system resolver;

-2. the `enginenetx` package manages dialing TLS connections and is where we implement the "bridges" circumvention strategy;
+2. the `enginenetx` package manages dialing TLS connections and is where we implement the "bridges" circumvention strategy (see the package's design document for more information);

 3. the `engine` API uses `engineresolver` and `enginenetx` to create an HTTP client with extra robustness properties compared to the one provided by the Go standard library;

-4. the `probeservices` package is where we use such an HTTP client to communicate with the probe services (see the package's design document for more information);
+4. the `probeservices` package is where we use such an HTTP client to communicate with the probe services;

 5. in turn `probeservices` uses the `httpclientx` package implements algorithms for communicating with the probe services (and other services),